 A Day in the Week of an Employee – Tough Guy Tuesday (Day 2)

 While Monday can be considered as the beginning of an action movie, Tuesday is that feeling of nerve gripping climax slowly treading its way to you.
 Our protagonist Mohit has already dodged a bullet by fixing the issue on Monday, but as mentioned earlier no two days are the same for a Project Manager.
-Tuesday comes with its own set of challenges as the real workload for the week hits an employee.
+Tuesday comes with its own set of challenges when the real workload for the week hits an employee.
 The codes get complex, persuading clients becomes grinding and managing deadlines seem backbreaking.
-So, let’s head over to the next day in our series titled – “A Day in the Week of an Employee” and take a closer look at how Mohit battles his way through Tuesday.
+So, let’s head over to the next day in our series titled – “A Day in The Week of An Employee” and take a closer look at how Mohit battles his way through Tuesday.

 “Hey Google, play me the news”, came the voice command as Mohit flips his omelette onto a plate and pours himself a glass of orange juice.

 Mornings start early for Mohit as he believes that quiet morning hours are a great time to get things done.
 Since then he has always believed in getting up early no matter where he is, giving him a head start to face the day.

 As his Uber arrives at 7.10 am, Mohit gets in the cab while browsing through his inbox.
 The driver then proceeds to play the latest Bollywood songs as Mohit leans back and awaits his destination.